 Lettuce is also native to the Mediterranean and is hardy, growing in zones 2-11.
 As mentioned above, interplanting lettuce with broccoli improves both plants’ yields.

-Lettuce can also commonly get pests such as aphids, which suck the sap from the leaves, quickly destroying the plant.
+Lettuce can also commonly get pests including aphids, which suck the sap from the leaves, quickly destroying the plant.

 Corn, while technically a grain, is a popular companion plant.
 This is partly due to it being one of the three sisters, as well as its superb talent of being a living trellis for other plants.